Bruce Dammeier

-Bruce F. Dammeier (born 1961) is an American politician and engineer serving as the executive of Pierce County, Washington.
+Bruce F. Dammeier (born 1961) is an American politician and engineer who served as county executive of Pierce County, Washington from 2017 to 2025.
 A member of the Republican Party, he previously served as a member of both chambers of the Washington State Legislature.

 Early life and education

 Dammeier was born in Tacoma, Washington.
 He graduated with distinction from the United States Naval Academy, receiving a Bachelor of Science degree in ocean engineering.
 He received his Master of Science degree in engineering from the University of Washington.

-Career

-Dammeier was elected to the Washington State Senate in 2012.
-He formerly served in the Washington House of Representatives, representing the 25th district from 2009 to 2013.
-During the 2011 legislative session, Dammeier served on the House Education Committee (ranking member), House Education Appropriations & Oversight Committee (assistant ranking member), and House Ways & Means Committee (assistant ranking member).

-Prior to his election to the Washington State House, Dammeier served two terms on the Puyallup, Washington School Board.
-Since his election in 2016, Dammeier is the Pierce County Executive.
-He won re-election in 2020 against former State Representative Larry Seaquist by a 10% margin.
+Political career

+Dammeier served two terms on the Puyallup School Board from 2001 to 2009.
+In 2008, he was elected to the Washington House of Representatives from the 25th District, defeating Democrat Rob Cerqui with 54 percent of the vote.
+He was re-elected in 2010 with 64 percent of the vote.
+In 2012, Dammeier was elected to the State Senate, defeating Democrat Eric Herde with 62 percent of the vote.